-Misdiagnosis Attorney Columbia Maryland
+Misdiagnosis Attorney Fulton Maryland

 Misdiagnosis, delayed diagnosis, and failure to diagnose a medical condition can all have serious repercussions.
 Most physicians and medical professionals do their best, but sometimes these issues are the result of someone’s negligence.

 On its own, the law doesn’t consider a misdiagnosis to be medical malpractice.
 A medical malpractice case can be made only if the misdiagnosis results in improper medical care, delayed treatment, or no treatment at all; these must then lead to a worsening of the patient’s medical condition.
-If you or a loved one has suffered, our Columbia medical malpractice lawyers may be able to help.
+If you or a loved one has suffered, our Fulton medical malpractice lawyers may be able to help.

 Misdiagnosis is an umbrella term for many cases involving different forms of errors in diagnosis.
 These errors include wrong diagnosis, missed diagnosis, delayed diagnosis, and failure to recognize complications.
 When a medical professional makes an error of this magnitude and patients suffer as a result, they may have a claim for medical malpractice against that professional.

 Proving a misdiagnosis case is similar to proving other forms of medical malpractice.
 The person leveling the charges (known as the plaintiff) must prove these things:

 - There existed a doctor-patient relationship between the plaintiff and the defendant (the person the plaintiff is accusing).

 - The defendant failed to care for (or in this case, diagnose) the patient according to standards of care for his or her profession.
 This failure is negligence and is the most important part of any medical malpractice case.